Is home emergency cover worth it?

 If your home is unsafe to stay in while the problem is fixed, your insurance may also cover overnight accommodation for you and your family.
 This is typically at a cost agreed within the policy.

-A couple suffering from a burst pipe in their home.
-The floor is waterlogged and old buckets have been used to scoop the water up.
+A couple with a burst pipe in their home.
+The floor is waterlogged, and old buckets have been used to catch the water.

-Home Cover gives you peace of mind that your family and your home are protected, should an emergency crop up, such as a burst pipe or broken boiler.
+Home emergency cover gives you peace of mind that your family and your home are protected, should an emergency crop up, such as a burst pipe or broken boiler.

 You’re also removing the stress that a situation where you would need to make a claim may bring.
 You can be safe in the knowledge that a fully qualified professional will be on the case as soon as possible.